Expert Recap: CIRS and GI issues

 Gut dysbiosis is not just about eating too much sugar or taking antibiotics.
 Mycotoxin exposure is a significant and under-recognized driver of microbiome disruption.

 A comprehensive review in Toxins (2020) examined the bidirectional relationship between mycotoxins and gut microbiota.
-The conclusion is important: mycotoxin exposure shifts the population equilibrium of the gut, depleting beneficial species and creating conditions where opportunistic bacteria and fungi can expand.
+The conclusion is important: mycotoxin exposure depletes beneficial species and creates conditions where opportunistic bacteria and fungi can expand.
 The review notes this disruption is linked to bacterial translocation and the onset of chronic inflammatory disease.
 (Source)

-A 2018 review in Frontiers in Microbiology reinforced this, summarizing evidence that mycotoxins produce measurable perturbations in the intestinal epithelium and microbiota.
-Including reduced biodiversity and increased susceptibility to pathogenic colonization.
+A 2018 review in Frontiers in Microbiology reinforced this, summarizing evidence that mycotoxins produce measurable alterations in the intestinal epithelium and microbiota.
+This includes reduced biodiversity and increased susceptibility to pathogenic colonization.
 (Source)

 This is where SIBO, SIFO, fungal overgrowth, and recurrent parasitic infections enter the picture.
 Not as separate bad luck, but as predictable consequences of a gut that has lost its microbial defence.

 Remember, these “infections” are caused by a lack of beneficial bacterial species and a decline of SCFA (short-chain fatty acids).
-What this means clinically, is that more anti-microbial protocols ARE NOT the answer.
-Utilizing antimicrobials will destroy even more of the Lactobacillus and Bifidobacterium species in your gut which perpetuates your GI issues.
+More anti-microbial protocols ARE NOT the answer.
+Antimicrobials will destroy even more of the Lactobacillus and Bifidobacterium species in your gut, which then perpetuates your GI issues.

 To be clear, I’m not opposed to using antimicrobials.
 In fact, I often think them to be necessary.
 But like most things with CIRS, proper sequencing is essential.